doomtrooper-lu/doomtrooper-lu.github.io/thewinternet.com/doomtrooper/rules/new_rules.md

 Do I have to assign the Sergeant as soon as he is put into play, or can I wait?
 Do you compare base V or modified V?
 _
 And so on.
-Ill be honest, we didnt give these guys enough thought (due to various limitations we had to alter them at the last minute).
-We certainly didnt think they would cause this much trouble.
+I'll be honest, we didn't give these guys enough thought (due to various limitations we had to alter them at the last minute).
+We certainly didn't think they would cause this much trouble.
 Well, we were wrong.
 Here are a few rules to help you deal with Sergeants.

 1) Only warriors with BASE Values LOWER THAN the BASE Value of the Sergeant may be assigned to the Sergeant.
 This means that the only numbers you compare are the Values printed on the warrior cards.
 Do NOT take V modifiers into account, even if the modified V of the assigned warrior is equal to or higher than its Sergeant.
-The reason is that Value is not equivalent to rank, it is a measure of the individuals worth on the battlefield.
+The reason is that Value is not equivalent to rank, it is a measure of the individual's worth on the battlefield.
 As everyone knows, the lowliest private may be more worthwhile than any high-ranking goon in the thick of battle!
 This leads to a few assumptions:

 * Sergeants may not be assigned to other Sergeants.
 * A lowly SEA LION with a ton of V enhancers may be assigned to a Sergeant.
-* You dont have to worry if some warriors have higher or lower modified Vs than others.
+* You don't have to worry if some warriors have higher or lower modified V's than others.

 2) A warrior card group (for example, the SEA LIONS, the CLANSMEN, the FREE MARINES, the BAUHAUS BLITZERS, etc.) may only have one Sergeant assigned to it.

-3) If a warrior groups Sergeant is killed, they may have another Sergeant assigned to it.
+3) If a warrior group's Sergeant is killed, they may have another Sergeant assigned to it.

 4) If the last of the assigned warrior group is killed, the Sergeant may be re-assigned to a different warrior group.